Former U.S. Sen. Jim DeMint endorses Kathy Landing in South Carolina's top House race

-The announcement comes from the most prominent current or former elected state official to weigh in on South Carolina’s most competitive congressional race so far.
+The announcement comes from the most prominent current or former elected state official to weigh in on South Carolina’s 1st Congressional District race so far.

-In a statement, DeMint praised Landing's conservative principles, and said she has what it takes to represent the South Carolina Lowcountry in Washington.
+In a statement, DeMint praised Landing's conservative principles, and said she has what it takes to represent the Lowcountry in Washington.

 "Kathy Landing is the conservative candidate who can beat Joe Cunningham this fall," DeMint said.